isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 # Chapter 20: Psychophysiological and Ambulatory Assessment

-The National Institute of Mental Health (NIMH) provided the Research Domain Criteria (RDoC) as an alternative structure of psychopathology.
+The National Institute of Mental Health (NIMH) provided the Research Domain Criteria (RDoC).
-Compared to the DSM, RDoC is dimensional and it works from the ground up, starting with brain–behavior relations, and linking those to clinical symptoms.
+RDoC is dimensional and it works from the ground up, starting with brain–behavior relations, and linking those to clinical symptoms.
-RDoC spans multiple domains—such as positive and negative valience systems—and units of analysis, including genes, molecules, cells, circuits, physiology, behaviors, self-reports, and paradigms.
+RDoC spans multiple domains—including positive and negative valience systems—and units of analysis, including genes, molecules, cells, circuits, physiology, behaviors, self-reports, and paradigms.

 Psychophysiological measures include electroencephalography (EEG), event-related potential (ERP), (functional) magnetic resonance imaging (f)MRI, computerized axial tomography (CAT), magnetoencephalography (MEG), functional near infrared spectroscopy (fNIRS), electrocardiography (ECG or EKG), electromyography (EMG), electrooculography (EOG), eyetracking, and actigraphy.
 Psychophysiological measures are not invulnerable to basic measurement issues, including reliability and validity.
 Another important consideration of psychophysiological measures is how to handle the rich data without increasing the likelihood of Type I errors.

-Another class of measurement includes ambulatory assessment.
 Ambulatory assessment is designed to acquire minimally disruptive measures of a person engaging in normal activities in their natural environment.
 Ambulatory assessment allows rich measurement including, for example, audio, pictures, video, geolocation (global positioning system [GPS]), and physical activity (accelerometer).
-Ambulatory biosensors are assessment tools that measure physiological or motor activity, such as those that monitor cardiovascular activity (e.g., heart rate and blood pressure), physical activity (e.g., actigraph and pedometer), cortisol levels, EEG, respiration, muscle tension, blood glucose, skin conductance, and other processes.
+Ambulatory biosensors are assessment tools that measure physiological or motor activity—e.g., cardiovascular activity (e.g., heart rate and blood pressure), physical activity (e.g., actigraph and pedometer), cortisol levels, respiration, muscle tension, blood glucose, skin conductance.
-Virtual reality is an emerging approach that allows structured assessment in simulated but life-like situations.
+Virtual reality is an emerging approach.

 # Chapter 21: Computers and Adaptive Testing